-For the three-terminal graph with $m=\binom{n}{2}$ edges, there is only one graph, thus, it is easy to see that it is the uniformly most reliable graph in $\mathcal{G}_{n,\binom{n}{2}}$.
-In this section, we determine a uniformly most reliable graph in $\mathcal{G}_{n,m}$ with $m=\binom{n}{2}-1$ edges.
-First, we introduce three graphs used in the following Theorem.
+For the three-terminal graph with $\binom{n}{2}$ edges, it is complete graph, which is also the uniformly most reliable graph.
+In this section, we determine the uniformly most reliable graph in $\mathcal{G}_{n,m}$ with $m=\binom{n}{2}-1$.

-Clearly, when we remove one edge, there are only three distinct cases: the edge between target vertices; the edge between a target vertex and a non-target vertex; the edge between non-target vertices.
+When we remove one edge from $K_n$ with three target vertices, there are only three cases: the edge between target vertices; the edge between a target vertex and a non-target vertex; the edge between non-target vertices.
 Let $n\geq5$ and $m=\binom{n}{2}-1$ be positive integers.

 $(1)$ Using $X_n$ denotes the three-terminal graph on $n$ vertices and $m$ edges with vertex set $V(X_n)=\{r=x_1,s=x_2,t=x_3,x_4,\cdots,x_n\}$ and edge set $E(X_n)=\{x_ix_j|1\leq i<j\leq n\}-\{rs\}$.

 $(2)$ Using $Y_n$ denotes the three-terminal graph on $n$ vertices and $m$ edges with vertex set $V(Y_n)=\{r=y_1,s=y_2,t=y_3,y_4,\cdots,y_n\}$ and edge set $E(Y_n)=\{y_iy_j|1\leq i<j\leq n\}-\{ry_4\}$.